Tuesday, October 23, 2012

 c.
 1840 = French only, "Julia Orsini," Le Grand Etteilla, ou L'Art de Tirer les Cartes, which has same keywords as D plus word-lists for both upright and reversed

 An additional difficulty is that Etteilla now adds a second set of footnotes, which he puts at the end of his list.
-Since it is not easy here to flip back and forth between pages, I am moving these to the same blog-page as they occur originally, after the ones indicated with asterisks (*).
+Since it is not easy here to flip back and forth between pages, I am moving these to the same blog-page as their originals, after the ones indicated with asterisks (*).
 These additional footnotes have to do with how to interpret the card in relation to other cards that may have come up in the reading.
+We are starting with the last sentence on p.
+14 of the original, which seems like an introduction to what follows even though it is not a new paragraph.
+For my explanation of why "staves" for bâtons, see toward the end of my introduction, about the suits.

 Quote: